Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

-Next we count the stabilizer generators of each of the three 3D surface codes in a distance $d$ stack and show that each code has a single logical qubit.
-We begin with $\mathcal{SC}_{g}$ which has $X$ stabilizers on $g$-cells (octahedra) and $Z$ stabilizers on $rb$-faces.
-Consider the top $g$-boundary of a distance $d$ lattice oriented the same way as the $d=3$ lattice in Figure~\ref{fig:app cube}.
-This boundary has the structure of a chequerboard layer and each vertex on this boundary is a member of a single octahedron.
+Next, we show that each of the three codes has one encoded logical qubit.
+The number of encoded qubits in a stabilizer code is equal to the number of physical qubits minus the number of stabilizer generators.
+So we need to count the number of stabilizer generators in each of the three codes.
+We begin with $\mathcal{SC}_{g}$.
+In this code, $X$ stabilizers are associated with $g$-cells (octahedra) and $Z$ stabilizers are associated with $rb$-faces.
+Consider the top $g$-boundary of a distance $d$ lattice oriented the same way as the $d=3$ lattice in Figure~\ref{fig:extra stabs}.
+This boundary has the structure of a chequerboard layer and each vertex on this boundary is a member of a single (complete or incomplete) octahedron.
 Chequerboard layers have $d^{2}$ vertices so we have $d^{2}$ octahedra which are situated directly below the top boundary.
 Every other chequerboard layer (except the bottom layer) also has $d^{2}$ octahedra situated below it.
 There are $d$ chequerboard layers so there are $d^{2}(d-1)$ octahedra in a distance $d$ lattice.
+The $X$ stabilizers we associate with these octahedra are all independent.
 Therefore, the number of $X$ stabilizer generators in $\mathcal{SC}_{g}$ is: